 Does your room lack function?
 Here are 10 tips to make the best use of your space.

-You may notice that that some of these tips cross over so fixing one problem may actually solve many problems.
+You may notice that that some of these tips cross over so fixing one problem will actually solve many problems.

 1. Use the Space for its Intended Purpose

-2. Use Appropriate Types of Furniture for an Efficient Layout
+2. Use Appropriate Sizes and Amount of Furniture for an Efficient Layout